apache/mesos/docs/multiple-disk.md

 upon the framework, executor, and application to delete their data before destroying their persistent volumes.
-This is strongly encouraged for both security and ensuring that future users of the underlying disk resource are not penalized for prior consumption of the disk capacity.
+This is strongly encouraged for both security and ensuring that future users of the underlying disk resource are not penalized due to prior consumption of the disk capacity.

 ### Implementation